Article

 Renting vs. buying

-While buying property in Indonesia is possible for foreigners in certain circumstances, most expats choose to rent.
+While foreigners can buy property in Indonesia in certain circumstances, most expats choose to rent.
 Renting provides flexibility and avoids the complexities of property ownership regulations.

 Finding suitable housing